tradingstrategy-ai/docs/source/programming/market-data/candle-format.rst

 OHLCV Candle format
 ===================

-Trading Strategy uses a specific :ref:`candle` format that might not be uesd Trading Strategy uses (first trade, last trade) style candle pricing over traditional open/close price.
+Trading Strategy has a specific OHLCV (open-high-low-close) :ref:`candle` format that is more tailored for decentralised markets.
+Trading Strategy uses (first trade, last trade) style candle pricing over traditional cryptocurrency open/close price where open is the last close.

 - The opening price `open` is **the price of the first trade** during the candle period.